 Slices of chicken breasts or fillet are used to make quick soups where cooking time is just enough to cook the meat.
 To keep the fillet moist, many cooks will marinate and use a little cornstarch to coat the fillet.

 Ground chicken, although not very common, can be made into meatballs and served in soups or as wonton filling.

-There are a couple of ingredients that go extremely well with chicken.
-First, Chinese herbs.
-Those frequently paired with chicken are solomon's seal, ginseng, danggui, red dates, Chinese yam and goji berries.
+Chinese herbs frequently paired with chicken are solomon's seal, ginseng, danggui, red dates, Chinese yam and goji berries.